olewsaa/Yacht-computer/IoToB/Readme.md

 ## Projects using the two modules

 ### Temperature
 WiFiClient-TempSignalK is a sketch where an ESP-8266 module is used to gather the temperatures from the one-wire bus and forward them to SignalK.
 It uses a simpler 8266 based ESP-12E module as this module is more than capable of performing this task.
 The 3.3V power converter have no problem feeding the DS18B20 sensors.

+### Tank level
+Tank level monitoring by means of inductive sensors.
+Thes eon off sensors triggers IO pins on the ESP12 module and calculate a level number that is sent to SignalK over wifi.

 ### Current and voltage
 WiFiClient-U-and-I-SignalK.ino is a sketch where the ADS1115 is